McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/aGeneral Guide.md

 <h4><p><u>Databases, Internal Links and External Links</u></p></h4>

-In the tables on our website there is a 'source' section, this leads to external links.
-These external links lead to digital databases for you to explore as the website only has a small selection of the genes and genomes available.You can use the data on the external databases to further learn or research what you are interested in.
-The external databases are Ensembl, RefSeq and other.
+On our website, the tables have a "source" component that leads you to outside websites.
+Since the website only has a limited number of genes and genomes available, these external links take you to digital databases where you can explore more information.
+The information on the external databases might be used to help you learn more or conduct research on a topic of interest.
+Ensembl, RefSeq, and other external datasets are included.

-In the the table on the Gene section, there is a 'protein' heading.
-There you will be able to see two blue  icons, these are internal links that will take you to a place within our website.
-These lead you to parts of the website once you have selcted genes.
-The icon to the left will lead you to the Tree section and the icon to the right will lead you to the Synteny section.
+'Protein' is a heading in the table under the Gene section of our website.
+Two blue icons can be found there; these are internal links that will direct you to a location on our website.
+Once you have chosen your genes, these direct you to certain areas of the website.
+You can access the Tree section part by clicking the icon to the left, and the Synteny section by clicking the icon to the right.

 </head>
 </html>